 Her work around race and racism has been highlighted on CNN en Español, and its impact has been documented through international networks such as Al Jazeera, TeleSur, and BBC Radio.
 In addition, Janvieve has been featured on national media outlets such as the Nation Magazine, Laura Flanders, and ColorLines Magazine, as well as many local media outlets.

 Presently Janvieve serves social movements as a strategist, facilitator and strategic planning consultant.
+She is the founder of the AfroResistance, an organization committed to human rights, racial justice and gender justice in the Americas.
 She is a writer for Al Jazeera on issues of human rights, race and immigration, and a guest political commentator for teleSUR news.

 She was awarded a Soros Equality Fellowship (2018-2020).
 She is a faculty member at New York University Wagner Graduate School of Public Service and at The New School.
 She is a mother to two amazing children and lives between Panama and the Bronx with her life partner, two children, elderly parents, and her three pets.